lem320/ES-synth-starter/README.md

   ### Implementation
   An identification of all the tasks that are performed by the system with their method of implementation, thread or interrupt
   ### Timings
-  A characterisation of each task with its theoretical minimum initiation interval and measured maximum execution time
+  Theoretical minimum initiation interval: <br />
+  Measured maximum execution time: <br />

 ## Envelope
   ### Implementation
   ### Timings
+  Theoretical minimum initiation interval: <br />
+  Measured maximum execution time: <br />

 ## Waveform Selection
   ### Implementation